allexradu/Google_Bot/README.md

 Step 2: Go in the terminal to the project location (where you downloaded the files) and type:

 pyinstaller --onefile setup.py

- After it executes you'll fiind your executable in the dist folder
+After it executes you'll find your executable in the dist folder

 Step 3.
 Add the delay between images in seconds using a number that can, optionally, include a decimal point [1 recommended].